danijar/elements/README.md

 ## Features

-Elements aims to to provide simple solutions to common problems in research code.
+Elements aims to provide well thought out solutions to common problems in research code.
 It is also hackable.
 If you need to change some of the code, we encourage you to fork the corresponding file into your project directory and make edits.

 ### `elements.Path`